matthiaskoenig/zonation-image-analysis/src/zia/mesh/mesh.md

 - A subdivision S is a maximal planar subdivision such that adding one edge connecting two vertices of S destroys the planarity of S. What does destroying the planarity mean?
 Adding an edge intersects at least one existing edge.

-Deﬁnition (triangulation of a point set)
+Definition (triangulation of a point set)
 Let P be a set of points in the plane.
 A triangulation of the point set P is a maximal planar subdivision which has P as its vertex set.